-In Japanese folklore, Tsuchinoko is a snake-like being.
-His name can be translated literally as “son of the hammer” or “son of dirt”.
+In Japanese folklore, the Tsuchinoko is a snake-like being.
+His name can be literally translated as “son of the hammer” or “son of dirt”.
 This name, "tsuchinoko" is prevalent in Western Japan, including Kansai and Shikoku.

-In the northeastern region of Japan, that name is no longer applicable.
+In the northeast region of Japan, this name is no longer applicable.
 In this region, this creature is known as bachi hebi.
 The nomenclature may be different, but the creature is the same.
 So let's stop talking about names and start talking about the creature itself.

 Curiosity: Pokemon Dunsparce was inspired by this Japanese yokai.

-Tsuchinoko is described as being 30 to 80 centimeters long and very much like a snake.
-However, it has a central circumference that is much wider than the head or tail.
-Yes, we can compare this appearance to a snake when it eats something big and gets swollen.
+Tsuchinoko is described as being 30 to 80 centimeters long and very snake-like.
+However, it has a central circumference that is much wider than its head or tail.
+Yes, we can compare this appearance to a snake when it eats something big and gets bloated.

-In addition, Tsuchinoko has prey and venom similar to those of vipers.
-Some reports also describe tsuchinoko as being able to jump up to 1 meter away.
-And it doesn't stop there, it still has the ability to take another leap while it's still in the air.
+Additionally, the Tsuchinoko has fangs and venom similar to those of vipers.
+Some accounts also describe the tsuchinoko as being able to jump up to 1 meter away.
+And it doesn't stop there, he still has the ability to take another leap while he's still in the air.

-According to legend, some tsuchinoko have the ability to speak and a propensity to lie.
+According to legend, some tsuchinoko have the ability to speak and a penchant for lying.
 They also have a taste for alcohol.
-Legend has it that sometimes the Tsuchinoko swallows its own tail, thus managing to spin like a wheel.
+Legend records that the Tsuchinoko sometimes swallows its own tail, thus managing to turn like a wheel.

-Very peculiar things gathered in a creature just a few inches long.
+Quite peculiar things packed into a creature just a few inches long.

 This is a question that is very difficult to answer positively.
-After all, this is a yokai, a creature of Japanese folklore.
-But it is quite easy to mistake a swollen snake for food for this creature.
-Perhaps this is where rumors about these beings are seen.
+After all, this is a yokai, a creature from Japanese folklore.
+But it's pretty easy to mistake a snake bloated with food for this creature.
+Maybe that's where the rumors about these beings being seen come from.

-But seriously, we have many interesting creatures in Japanese folklore.
-And it's always good to learn more about them, you never get bored about it.
-And as has been said before, we have other articles here on the site that talk about other yokai.
+But seriously, we have a lot of interesting creatures in Japanese folklore.
+And it's always good to learn more about them, you're never bored about it.
+And as has been said before, we have other articles here on the site that talk about other yokais.

-Check out the other articles, and if you have any questions, suggestions or anything, leave your comment.
-I ask you to share the article on social networks, it helps a lot.
-In addition, thanks for reading the article, see you next time.
+Take a look at the other articles, and if you have any questions, suggestions or anything like that, leave your comment.
+I ask you to share the article there on social media, it helps a lot.
+Anyway, thanks for reading the article, until next time.